marianposaceanu/last_tweet_redux/README.md

 __note__: interval is an Integer for the number of minutes the process should hit the Twitter API

-You can kill the process with: `last-tweet -k -P /var/run/myapp.pid`
+You can kill the process with: `last-tweet -k -P tmp/last_tweet.pid`

-###### In your application add the Redis gem and retrieve your tweet
+__In your application add the Redis gem and retrieve your tweet__

 In your controller: